 Crying could indicate separation anxiety, so soothe your baby for a few minutes before leaving him to fall asleep on his own (Warnick, n.d.).

 Use Light to Your Advantage

 Since babies have not established a natural sleeping rhythm, exposing them to light and darkness at appropriate times can facilitate this process.
-When your baby first wakes up, feed him in a bright and well-lit room.
+When your baby first wakes up, feed him in a bright, well-lit room.
 As the day goes on, expose your baby to dimmer light.
 You can do this by installing a dimmer in his bedroom, as well as the rooms you often spend time with your baby in.
-This should make your baby sleepy, since darkness triggers a natural need for sleep.
-By keeping your baby’s environment light during the day and dark at night, he will gain an understanding of when it’s time to sleep.
+This should make your baby sleepy since darkness triggers a natural need for sleep.
+By keeping your baby’s environment light during the day and dark at night, he will gain an understanding of when it’s time to sleep and will help baby stay asleep through the night.
 You can keep your baby’s sleeping environment well-lit during nap times, just as long as it doesn’t keep him awake (BabyCenter, 2016).

 BabyCenter.
 (2014).
 When can my baby start sleeping through the night?
 Retrieved on October 24, 2017 from https://www.babycenter.com/404_when-can-my-baby-start-sleeping-through-the-night_1368534.bc

 BabyCenter.
 (2015).
 Naps: the First Year.
 Retrieved on October 24, 2017 from https://www.babycenter.com/0_naps-the-first-year_1506357.bc#articlesection2

 BabyCenter.
 (2016).
 Expert Sleep Strategies for Babies.
 Retrieved on October 24, 2017 from https://www.babycenter.com/0_expert-sleep-strategies-for-babies_1445907.bc